aoijs/documentation/src/functions/usddescription.md

 #### Options

-* Index - The field that alots the message to a seperate embed description
+* Index - The field that allows the message to a seperate embed description
 * Message - The message that goes into the embed description

 #### Usage